 Wittenberg University has the right to pay benefits from its general assets, insure any benefits under the Plan, and establish any fund or trust for the holding of contributions or payment of benefits under the Plan, either as mandated by law or as Wittenberg University determines advisable in its sole discretion.
 In addition, Wittenberg University has the right to alter, modify or terminate any method or methods used to fund the payment of benefits under the Plan, including, but not limited to, any trust or insurance policy.
-If any benefit or portion of the benefit is funded by the purchase of insurance, the benefit or portion of the benefit or portion.
+If any benefit or portion of the benefit is funded by the purchase of insurance, the benefit or portion of the benefit will be payable solely by the insurance company.